kubeflow/website/content/en/docs/external-add-ons/kserve/kserve.md

 KServe enables serverless inferencing on Kubernetes and provides performant, high abstraction interfaces for common machine learning (ML) frameworks like TensorFlow, XGBoost, scikit-learn, PyTorch, and ONNX to solve production model serving use cases.

   ### [KFServing is now KServe](https://kserve.github.io/website/0.7/blog/articles/2021-09-27-kfserving-transition/)
-  The KFServing GitHub repository  transferred to an independent KServe GitHub organization under the stewardship of the Kubeflow Serving Working Group leads.
+  The KFServing GitHub repository has been transferred to an independent KServe GitHub organization under the stewardship of the Kubeflow Serving Working Group leads.
   ### [KServe Docs](https://kserve.github.io/website/0.7/)
   The majority of KServe docs will be available on the new docs website and it is recommended to refer to the docs on the KServe website rather than this website